onap/ccsdk-oran/a1-policy-management/README.md

 The backend server publishes live API documentation at the URL `http://your-host-name-here:8081/swagger-ui.html`

+(Note: Use the latest released version where possible)

 More information about the ONAP CCSDK A1 Policy Management Service can be found at:
   - https://lf-onap.atlassian.net/wiki/spaces/DW/pages/16444961/O-RAN+A1+Policies+in+ONAP
   - https://docs.onap.org/projects/onap-ccsdk-oran/en/latest/index.html